 False

-Answer: A True
+Answer: A True – If the capitalization is different, the condition will not meet

-After clicking Add an action under If Yes branch, we need to select _______?

-Reply to email

-Send an email notification

-Run a flow built with Power Automate Desktop

-Run a flow built with Selenium IDE

-Answer: C. Run a flow built with Power Automate Desktop

-After clicking Add an action under If No branch, we need to select _______?
+After clicking Add an action under If No branch, we need to communicate to our email recipient that their invoice has not been approved.
+What action do we need to select _______?

 Reply to email